Which Amazon Fire TV Stick should you get?

 If you're looking for a great streaming device, we've ranked the best Amazon Fire TV Sticks that you can buy right now.
-A streaming stick is a great, low-cost option to bring all of the content you want into your living room, and there really is no better option than a Fire TV Stick.
+A streaming stick is a great, low-cost option to bring all of the content you want into your living room, and there really isn't a better option than a Fire TV Stick.
 Even though it's a couple of years old at this point, we still believe that the best choice overall is the Fire TV Stick 4K.
 It comes with a handy Alexa Voice Remote and is the best all-around version of a Fire TV device.

-- Best Overall Fire TV Stick: Fire TV Stick 4K with Alexa Voice Remote
+- Best overall Fire TV Stick: Fire TV Stick 4K with Alexa Voice Remote

-- Best Fire TV Stick for Most People: Fire TV Stick with Alexa Voice Remote (2020)
+- Best Fire TV Stick for most people: Fire TV Stick (3rd Gen) with Alexa Voice Remote (2021)

+- Most powerful Fire TV Stick: Fire TV Stick 4K Max Streaming Device - Wi-Fi 6

-- Best International Fire TV Stick: Fire TV Stick Basic Edition
+- Best international Fire TV Stick: Fire TV Stick Basic Edition

-Best Overall Fire TV Stick: Fire TV Stick 4K with Alexa Voice Remote
+Best overall Fire TV Stick: Fire TV Stick 4K with Alexa Voice Remote

 Let's not mince words here; this is the Fire TV stick that you want to get.
 Period.
 Yeah, the others work just about as well, but with the Fire TV Stick 4K, you are future-proofing yourself.
 As more and more video content is available in better formats like 4K, UHD, HDR 10+, and Dolby Vision, you're going to want to have a device that can support and stream that content, especially if and when you upgrade your TV to match.

-Even at full-price, this device is a bargain, but it is often offered at a discount, making it an incredible buy.
-You get almost all of the same high-end specs of more premium devices like the Fire TV Cube or Nebula Soundbar for much less.
+This device is a bargain even at full price, but it is often offered at a discount, making it an incredible buy.
+For much less, you get almost all of the same high-end specs of more premium devices like the Fire TV Cube or Nebula Soundbar.
 With that savings, you can pick up an Echo Dot for hands-free Alexa control or subscribe to one of the fantastic Amazon Channels.
 And because this is a stick that plugs into the HDMI port behind your TV, it can hide out of sight and out of mind.

 Pros: